espadrine/espadrine.github.com/blog/src/shishua-the-fastest-prng-in-the-world.md

-For instance, Sebastiano Vigna, while pushing for his [xoshiro256++] design in the Julia programming language’s standard library, [he learnt][Julia] that concatenating the output of eight concurrent instances of the PRNG initialized differently, was made very fast by having each operation of the design performed simultaneously on each PRNG.
+For instance, Sebastiano Vigna, while pushing for his [xoshiro256++] design in the Julia programming language’s standard library, [learnt][Julia] that concatenating the output of eight concurrent instances of the PRNG initialized differently, was made very fast by having each operation of the design performed simultaneously on each PRNG.